-A database application is an interactive user interface (UI) that enables you to display, add, update, or delete information stored in a local Oracle Database or an external data source using REST-based APIs.
-A database application can display information in many formats, including static and interactive reports, forms, charts, and interactive grids.
+A database application is an interactive user interface (UI) that enables users to display information stored in the Oracle Database and optionally to add, update, or delete data.
+This UI can display information in many formats, including static and interactive reports, interactive grids, forms, charts, and maps.

-This guide explains how you can customize interactive grids and interactive reports.
-In an interactive grid or interactive report, you can customize the appearance of report data through searching, filtering, sorting, column selection, highlighting, and other data manipulations.
-You can save your customizations in the application or, depending on the developer’s configuration, you can also download reports locally for offline use.
+This guide explains how end users can customize interactive grids and interactive reports.
+With an interactive grid or report, end users can customize the appearance of report data through searching, filtering, sorting, column selection, highlighting, and other data manipulations.
+Plus, end users can save their customizations and download the report locally.

 This guide also explains how to import data into an Oracle Application Express application using an existing application Data Loading Wizard.

 Websheet applications are interactive web pages that combine text with data.
-You can define these highly dynamic applications in a number of ways.
+These applications are highly dynamic and defined by their users.

 Websheet applications include navigation controls, search capabilities, and the ability to add annotations such as files, notes, and tags.
 Websheet applications can be secured using access control lists and several built-in authentication models.